METALS-Base metals fall on economic worries, strong dollar

 BEIJING, May 24 (Reuters) - Prices of base metals drifted lower on Wednesday amid growing concerns over the performance of major economies and as a strong U.S. dollar made it less attractive to buy greenback-priced commodities.

-Demand outlook has darkened for the metal used widely in construction, power and transportation sectors, as China's economic recovery falters.
+The overall demand outlook for the metal, which is used widely in construction, power and transportation sectors, remained subdued.

+That said, the fall in prices encouraged users to restock, pushing up spot premiums in the market, analysts at Guangda Futures said.

+Copper import premium in Yangshan, reflecting import appetite, ticked up to $35 a tonne on Tuesday.
+SMM-CUYP-CN

-The dollar held steady on Wednesday after hitting a two-month high in the previous session, amid a lack of progress in talks over increasing the U.S. debt limit.
+The dollar held steady on Wednesday after hitting a two-month high in the previous session, amid a lack of progress in U.S. debt limit negotiations.

-The global refined copper market registered a 2,000-tonne surplus in March, compared with a 196,000-tonne surplus in the previous month, the International Copper Study Group (ICSG) said in its latest monthly bulletin released on Tuesday.
+The global refined copper market registered a 2,000-tonne surplus in March, compared with a 196,000-tonne surplus in the previous month, the International Copper Study Group said in its latest monthly bulletin.

-The Peruvian unit of Chinese firm Chinalco should start construction on its delayed $1.3 billion expansion project at the Toromocho copper mine in southern Peru by the end of June, the division's executive said on Tuesday.

 For the top stories in metals and other news, click